MuhammadMaaz7/task-management-application/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.
-(If you have a LICENSE file)